 Crime Reduction in the Government Office for London; developing Social and Harm Impact financial models with the UK Treasury;

 to Business Manager for counter-terrorism in the UK Home Office HQ Strategy and International Directorate; Private Secretary (Chief of Staff) within the Home Office HQ and House of Lords; to Group Director of Business Development and Communications for the Social Interest Group,

-Leo’s innovative, cost of harm modelling and strategic approach, has founded new health approaches, transformed sustainability paradigms, and led government operations and national delivery.
+Leo’s innovative cost of harm modelling and strategic approach, has founded new health approaches, enhanced national security, transformed sustainability paradigms, and led government operations towards national and international delivery.

 Materials and Construction Advisor

 Alex Page is the TLC Construction, Concrete and Materials Advisor; a geologist and executive construction technologist with over 30 years in the concrete, materials development and construction industry; formerly with Sika and currently with Carbon Capture